ofiratt/hamsajs/README.md

 ## [Contributing](https://github.com/ofiratt/hamsajs/blob/develop/CONTRIBUTING.md)

-We believe in a world cleaned from Bad Eye, if you share our ideology,
+We believe in a world cleaned from Bad Eye (BE), if you share our ideology,

 We're looking for co-maintainers!
-If you want to become a true bad eye repellent
+If you want to become a true BE repellent.

-In addition to contributing code, you can help to remove the bad eye from the world.
-This can include knocking 3 times, or spread salt.
+In addition to contributing code, you can help to remove the BE from the world.
+This can include knocking 3 times, or spread salt over your computer.

 ## License